python-openxml/python-docx/docs/user/quickstart.rst

     paragraph = document.add_paragraph('Lorem ipsum dolor sit amet.') paragraph.style = 'ListBullet'

-The style is specified using its style ID, 'ListBullet' in this example.
+The style is specified using its style name.

-Generally, the style ID is formed by removing the spaces in the style name as it appears in the Word user interface (UI).
-So the style 'List Number 3' would be specified as ``'ListNumber3'``.
-However, note that if you are using a localized version of Word, the style ID may be derived from the English style name and may not correspond so neatly to its style name in the Word UI.
+PS: Style lookup by style_id is deprecated.
+Use style name as key instead.

 Applying bold and italic